Submission Preparation Checklist

 -Authors are asked to write the manuscripts clearly and use correct punctuation.

 -For non-native contributors who write their manuscripts in English, the proofreading procedure is highly recommended before submission.

 -The manuscript should consist of: title, abstract (in Bahasa and English), introduction, body (including subheadings), conclusion, and reference.

 -The title should be brief and clear, no more than 14 words for Bahasa Indonesia or 10 words for English, all caps, Times New Roman 14 pt, bold, centered.

 -Author(s)â€™ name should be without an academic degree or an indication of position and rank, 12 pt.

 -Author(s)â€™ affiliation and email are written with Bold, centered 10 pt, single space.

 -The abstract should be written in both Bahasa and English.
-For an article in English, the abstract order is Bahasa Indonesia (italic) then English.
-Abstract contains a summary of articles containing problems, objectives, theoretical perspectives, findings and contributions to the development of Science.
+For an article in English, the abstract order is Bahasa Indonesia (italic) than English.
+The abstract contains a summary of articles containing problems, objectives, theoretical perspectives, findings, and contributions to the development of Science.
 The abstract should summarize the content that covers the aim, theoretical perspective, and technique, also the result in no more than 150 words.
 Font type used Times New Roman, size 12 pt, single space.

 -The introduction outlines the background, the formulation of the problem, and the purpose of the study (12 pt, times new roman, 1,5 space)